xelaoliver/misc/README.md

 # Miscellaneous

-Programs that don't need their own repository or are useful.
+Programs that don't need their own repository or aren't useful.
 This is just an archive of projects that make me feel better.

 # License